Skip to content

 In traditional web development, "hydration" is the process of attaching event listeners and reactive state to static HTML that was already rendered by the server.

 In Roblox development, you often build UI layouts visually in Roblox Studio.
 Instead of recreating these hierarchies entirely in code with Flux.new, you can use Flux.edit to "hydrate" existing instances.
-This applies reactive properties, event connections, and lifecycle management to pre-existing Instances with zero boilerplate.
+This applies reactive properties, event connections, and lifecycle management to pre-existing Instances.

 The Flux.edit Function

 Flux.edit is a curried function.
-Call it with an instance (and an optional scope) to receive a constructor function, then call that constructor with your properties table.
+Call it with an instance to receive a constructor function, then call that constructor with your properties table.

 luau